lm2-poly/gfisnar/README.md

 * `InputFile / Path` : Path of the .gcode input file

 * `Minimal print distance / D` : Smallest acceptable distance between two points for the fisnar machine

+# Current limitation

+The code is limited to 3 materials for multimaterial printing.